Know Your Own Worth

 Because I let him.

-This realisation was quite a bitter pill to swallow at first.
-I realised I had accepted sub-standard behaviour in my earlier relationships because I did not know my own worth.
+This realization was quite a bitter pill to swallow at first.
+I realized I had accepted sub-standard behavior in my earlier relationships because I did not know my own worth.

-Now I am aware of my earlier actions, I see similar behaviour all the time in other people.
-Particularly in women.
+Now I am aware of my earlier actions, I see similar behavior all the time in other people, particularly in women.
 People who go back to or stay in bad relationships, instead of walking away.

-If you do not know your own worth, you let people treat you badly.
+If you don’t know your own worth, you let people treat you badly.
 You allow them to take advantage of you.

 How can you get a better appreciation of your own worth?
-Here is a start.
+Let’s get started!

-The first thing to realise is that you need help with your self-esteem.
+The first thing to realize is that you need help with your self-worth.

-You can not work on improving your self-worth if you do not recognise that there is a need for growth and change in the first place.
+You can’t work on improving your self-worth if you do not recognize that there is a need for growth and change in the first place.

 Work on what you see in the mirror